jordinbrouwer/AutomaticRoleCheck/README.md

 - To enable the addon, use `/arc enable`.
 - To disable the addon, use `/arc disable`.
 - To disable the addon once for the next role check, use `/arc disableonce`.
+- To enable the addon once for the next role check, use `/arc enableonce`.

 ## Feedback